 Kitchen extension ideas

-VELUX white PU roof windows are a reliable, complementary match for most kitchen extensions.
+ECO+ and RoofLITE PVC windows are contemporary and reliable matches for most kitchen extensions thanks to their easy maintenance levels and ability to fit seamlessly into white spaces.
 An ideal source of natural sunlight, they are perfectly suited to modern living.
-What also makes VELUX roof windows the perfect suit for kitchens is their ability to regulate temperature and remove unwanted food smells via a sensor.
+VELUX INTEGRA roof windows are another practical suit for kitchens thanks to an ability to regulate temperature and remove unwanted food smells via a sensor.

 What type of kitchen extensions are there?

 An increasingly popular kitchen extension choice for homeowners is a rear kitchen extension.
 Replacing a conservatory by building out towards the garden can make for a larger, open-plan space where homeowners can cook, eat and entertain with ease.